Spend Intelligence: Spend Awareness Follow

 Users may want to examine spend across commodities and commodity managers to determine if there are positive or negative developments in their relative performance and what the underlying data indicates.

+Returning to our preceding example, let's review the Detail Table for Plastics parts comparing 2024 to 2023.
 The prioritized detail table has (1) sliding filters on spend, spend % change, % change in MPN Cost, and demand % change.
-The objective of looking at spend detail at this level should be to try and find unexpected (2) spend changes.
+The largest amounts of Spend in the detailed time period will be highlighted with blue backgrounds to draw your attention to them.
+The objective of looking at spend detail at this level should be to try and find unexpected (2) spend and demand changes between the (3) two examined time periods.

-- Spend % Change = how much part spend has increased (positive) or decreased (negative).
+- Spend % Change = how much part spend has increased (positive %) or decreased (negative %).

 - When looking at comparative years, the MPN Cost % Change will be calculated by the following Formula: percentDifference(median({MPN Cost}),[{fiscal_date} ASC],-1,[MPN,{CPN Description},{CM/ODM},Manufacturer,Supplier,uom])